 Timeline of Actions Taken by OWASA and the Orange County Health Department in Regards to the February 2017 Water Emergency

-Presentation by OWASA's Executive Director on the timeline of events (Presented at OWASA Board of Director's Meeting on February 9, 2017)
+Presentation by OWASA's Executive Director on the timeline of events (presented at the OWASA Board of Directors' meeting on February 9th)

 Results from testing of drinking water for fluoride before and after the fluoride overfeed on February 2, 2017